actionhero/actionhero/docs/core/development-mode.md

 The REPL will:

 - source `NODE_ENV` properly to load the config
-- will connect to faye/redis, and load any user-defined initializers
+- will connect to redis and load any user-defined initializers
 - will load any plugins
 - will **not** boot any servers